-3.1 Network Model
+3.1 Network model

 We use a hybrid mesh architecture [1] consisting of three types of nodes, Mesh Clients representing end users, Mesh Routers that communicate with clients and other mesh routers, and Internet Gateways that communicate with mesh routers and the external Internet.
-An example is shown in Figure 1.
+An example is shown in Fig. 1.
 Mesh routers and clients run the same routing protocol.
 Mesh routers have two interfaces operating on orthogonal channels, one for communicating with mesh clients and other for communicating with other mesh routers.
 Mesh clients have only one interface.
-Three types of routes are possible: those that connect two mesh clients served by the same mesh router, those that connect a mesh client to an Internet host.
+Three types of routes are possible: those that connect two mesh clients served by the same mesh router, those that connect mesh clients served by different mesh routers, and those that connect a mesh client to an Internet host.
 Also, note that our network uses Layer 3 routing throughout in order to leverage the advantages of MANETs, including ease of deployment and extended connectivity.